RetroDECK/ES-DE/THEMES-DEV.md

 * `itemAxisHorizontal` - type: BOOLEAN
     - If `type` has been set to "horizontal_wheel" or "vertical_wheel" then the items are normally rotated towards the center of the wheel as defined by `itemRotation` and `itemRotationOrigin`.
 But if enabling this property the items will not get rotated along their own axis, meaning they will retain their original horizontal orientation regardless of their position along the wheel.
 Make sure that `itemVerticalAlignment` is set to `center` when using this attribute or you'll get some strange alignment issues.
     - Default is `false`
+* `itemColor` - type: COLOR
+    - Applies a color shift to the images defined by `staticItem`, `itemType` and `defaultItem` by multiplying each pixel's color by this color value.
+For example, an all-white image with `FF0000` applied would become completely red.
+You can also control the transparency of the images by setting the value to for example `FFFFFFAA`.
+This keeps all pixels at their normal color and only affects the alpha channel.
+    - Default is `FFFFFFFF` (no color shift applied)
+* `itemColorEnd` - type: COLOR
+    - Works in the exact same way as `itemColor` but can be set as the end color to apply a color shift gradient.
+    - Default is the same value as `itemColor`
+* `itemGradientType` - type: STRING
+    - The direction to apply the color gradient if both `itemColor` and `itemColorEnd` have been defined.
+    - Valid values are `horizontal` or `vertical`
+    - Default is `horizontal`
+* `itemTransitions` - type: STRING
+    - How to render item transitions when navigating the carousel.
+By default a slide, scale and opacity fade animation will be played when moving between items (the latter two assuming `itemScale` and `unfocusedItemOpacity` have not been set to `1`) but if this property is set to `instant` then transitions will be immediate.
+    - Valid values are `animate` or `instant`
+    - Default is `animate`
 * `itemHorizontalAlignment` - type: STRING
     - Sets `staticItem` / `itemType` and `text` alignment relative to the carousel on the X axis, which applies when `type` is "vertical", "horizontal_wheel" or "vertical_wheel".
     - Valid values are `left`, `center` or `right`